implico/frs-bundle-default/examples/react/README.md

   ```
   npm install --save react react-dom babel-preset-react
   ```
-2. Uncomment webpack support in the config.
+2. Uncomment webpack support in the config (if your entry file is JSX, change `compMain.filename = 'app'` to `compMain.filename = 'app.jsx'`).
 3. Update configuration.